Shivamsharma21/Space_Chat/README.md

 'Message Activity' This Activity is The backkbone layer of Messaging.

 'Message Adapter' is a core of Message Communication Which Is using Fiorebase Adapter For Sending and receiving Data from firebase database.

+'Register Activity' Register Activity Take User input from user From Text Field and Allow user To register With The Firebase Function And store Value inside the Firebase databse.

+'Login Activity' After the user is register inside the database it will able to allow to login by its Email and password.